agentmail-to/agentmail-examples/email-agent/README.md

 2. Get your Ngrok auth token
 3. Claim your free static domain

-This will create a persistent domain (your-subdomain.ngrok.io) that you can use to receive AgentMail webhooks.
+This will create a persistent domain (your-subdomain.ngrok-free.app) that you can use to receive AgentMail webhooks.

 ### Config